Gladwin-George/AI-software-to-detect-harmful-ingredients-in-packaged-food-products-and-beverages/README.md

-Sure, here's a README file template for your Flask project:

----

 # AI software to detect harmful ingredients in packaged food products and beverages

 This website is a Flask web application that utilizes optical character recognition (OCR) to analyze harmful ingredients from packaged food products and beverages from ingredients label images.
 It can detect harmful ingredients in food products and provide personalized health recommendations based on user profiles.